matbloch/coding_quickstarter/C++/smart_pointers.md

 - `std::shared_ptr<T>(this)` is not working
 - Create `shared_ptr` reference to self using `std::enable_shared_from_this`
 - Use **public** inheritance
+- requires that at least one `shared_ptr` points to object

 ```cpp
 struct Good: public std::enable_shared_from_this<Good> { // note: public inheritance